dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Geometry/AlgebraicGeometry.md

 :::

 :::{.remark}
-You may be tempted to think that if $X$ is noetherian then the dimension is finite.
+You may be tempted to think that if $X$ is Noetherian then the dimension is finite.
-However, finite dimension requires a bounded length on descending/ascending chains, whereas noetherian only requires "termination", which may not happen in a bounded number of steps.
+However, finite dimension requires a bounded length on descending/ascending chains, whereas Noetherian only requires "termination", which may not happen in a bounded number of steps.
 So this is **false**!
 :::

 :::{.example}
 Take $X = \NN$ and define a topology by setting closed subsets be the sets $\ts{0, \cdots, n}$ as $n$ ranges over $\NN$, along with $\NN$ itself.
-Is $X$ noetherian?
+Is $X$ Noetherian?
 Check descending chains of closed sets:

 \[
 \NN \supsetneq \ts{0, \cdots, N} \supsetneq \ts{0, \cdots, N-1} \cdots ,\]

-which has length at most $N$, so it terminates and $X$ is noetherian.
+which has length at most $N$, so it terminates and $X$ is Noetherian.
 But note that all of these closed subsets $X_N \da \ts{0, \cdots, N}$ are irreducible.
 Why?
 If $X_n = X_i \union X_j$ then one of $i, j$ is equal to $N$, i.e $X_i, X_j = X_N$.